-Alternatively, if this Court grants the intervention question but does not re-grant certiorari on the validity of the Public Charge Rule, it should at least vacate the decision below as moot.
+Alternatively, if this Court does not re-grant certiorari on the validity of the Public Charge Rule, it should at least grant this motion to intervene and vacate the decision below as moot.
 In that circumstance, given this Court's prior cert. grant and the States' inability to obtain review in this Court, this Court should eliminate entrenchment of the Ninth Circuit's decision as binding precedent.
 Under United States v.
 Munsingwear, Inc., this Court would vacate the judgment below and remand with a direction to dismiss.
 340 U.S. 36, 39 (1950).

-Judge VanDyke, dissenting below, believed that the exception of United States Bancorp Mortgage Co. v.
+Judge VanDyke, dissenting below, believed that the exception of U.S. Bancorp Mortgage Co. v.
 Bonner Mall Partnership, 513 U.S. 18 (1994), would apply and avoid mootness.
 App.36-37.
 The Petitioning States do not agree that Bancorp applies here.
 Vacatur of opinions below based on mootness is "rooted in equity, [and] the decision whether to vacate turns on 'the conditions and circumstances of the particular case."
 Azar v.
 Garza, 138 S. Ct.
 1790, 1792 (2018) (per curiam) (citation omitted).

 The actions of plaintiffs and the federal government here are norm-breaking.
-Those parties sprung an unprecedented, coordinated, and multicourt gambit, attempting to execute simultaneous, strategic surrenders in all pending cases involving the Rule.
+Those parties sprung an unprecedented, coordinated, and multi-court gambit, attempting to execute simultaneous, strategic surrenders in all pending cases involving the Rule.
 Permitting entrenchment of bad precedent based purely on these extraordinary actions is not remotely equitable.
 Bancorp has never been applied to circumstances remotely like this-unsurprisingly, since federal courts have never encountered anything quite this brazen before.

 But even if Bancorp is binding, this Court should distinguish or modify its Bancorp rule as Judge VanDyke explained in his dissent.
 App.35-40.
-Either way, if this Court does not grant review on the second question presented, it should vacate the decision below as to the Rule as moot.
+Either way, if this Court does not grant review on the second question presented, it should grant this motion to intervene and vacate the decision below as moot.